kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 Add support for updating `controller-revision-hash` label of the Pod without deleting and recreating the Pod, if the pod template is not changed.

-Before creating a new Pod, or, if the Pod template is not changed, updating the label, use server-side apply to update the PVCs used by the Pod.
+Before deleting an old Pod, or, if the Pod template is not changed, updating the label, use server-side apply to update the PVCs used by the Pod.

 The patch used in server-side apply is the volumeClaimTemplates in the StatefulSet, except: